 The Room Features step is split into the Walls, Floor and Ceiling steps.
-In the Walls step, as shown below, you can move between walls by either clicking on the desired wall in the mini-map in the bottom left-hand corner, or by clicking on the I/> buttons below the mini-map.
-Once the desired wall is selected, you can select the construction material using the Material drop-down menu in the contextual control bar at the top: Concrete describes any solid or heavy construction, including brick, blockwork or stone; Drywall describes any mid-weight construction, including plaster on brick; Partition describes any flexible or lightweight construction, including wooden studwork or plasterboard walls; and Unknown provides an averaged absorption coefficient which should be used when the construction material is unknown.
+In the Walls step, as shown below, you can move between walls by either clicking on the desired wall in the mini-map in the bottom left-hand corner, or by clicking on the </> buttons below the mini-map.

+Once the desired wall is selected, you can select the construction material by clicking on the Material button in the contextual control bar at the top; a dialog prompting you to provide the material will appear, as shown below.
+Select the appropriate material using the drop-down menu: Concrete describes any solid or heavy construction, including brick, blockwork or stone; Drywall describes any mid-weight construction, including plaster on brick; Partition describes any flexible or lightweight construction, including wooden studwork or plasterboard walls; and Unknown provides an averaged absorption coefficient which should be used when the construction material is unknown.
+Once the desired material is selected, click on the Save button; note that if all of your walls are constructed from the same material, you may select the Set material for all walls check box to set the material for all walls.